md-systems/redis/README.md

 Predis
 ------

-Support for the Predis PHP library has not yet been ported to Drupal 8.
+Support for the Predis PHP library is experimental, but feel free to try it out.
+You can install the required library using composer.
+Check out the README.Predis.txt file for more information.

 Important notice
 ----------------